 Feature Data Replication

-To replicate feature data, users need to consume the following API endpoint: https://api.predicti.com/datahub/v1/entities/{entityId}/features/{featureName}/history?start=1970-01-01T00:00:00Z
+To replicate feature data, users need to consume the following API endpoint: https://api.predicti.com/datahub/v1/entities/{entityId}/features/{featureName}/history?start=1970-01-01T00:00:00Z See API documentation for more details.

 How the Endpoint Works